its-emora/Squirrel-Fall/README.md

 The game has basic vector based movement with the potential for gravity (which I have not enabled to allow for testing).
 The player can move left and right using the A and D keys.
 Once the player leaves the screen. they are tansported to the other side of the screen.
 The player sprite moves both left and right corrispondingly.

-We currently do not have any backround or tilemap implementation.
-Vectors have an overall multiplier so if you hold down both A and D simultaneously, the player will not move.
+Vectors have an overall multiplier so if you hold down both A and D simultaneously, the player will not move

+The tilemap now loads.
+0 = air; 1 = dirt; 9 = Player spawn.
+The tilemap has no collisions and is very emtpy, however gravity dows apply to the player sprite will fall through the floor.

 # Plans for the future